July 10, 2020

 SLIGHTLY SCARLET (1956)

 This soap opera slash crime film is loosely based on James Cain's novel “Love's Lovely Counterfeit,” a title the film should have kept for this ninety-nine-minute film.
 The film falls into the B-movie noir category with few arguments.
-It was produced by Benedict Bogeaus, distributed by RKO Radio Pictures and directed by Allan Dwan.
+It was produced by Benedict Bogeaus, distributed by RKO Radio Pictures and directed by Western director, Allan Dwan.
 The occasionally implausible screenplay is by Robert Blees.
 There are notable actors in this one and they probably ate up most of the budget.
 However, its widescreen “Superscope” cinematography by John Alton is the highlight.
-Interiors are lavishly detailed and colorful.
+The interiors are lavishly detailed and colorful.
 The mobster’s mansion would seem to have experienced a power outage as the only lighting appears to come from the props to highlight a specific interior detail or an actor’s face.
 The resulting shadows are foreboding, befitting the sinister surroundings.
-In contrast, the mob boss’s open concept beach house is a modern-designed gem.
+In contrast, the mob boss’s open-concept beach house is a modern-designed gem.

 The film’s opening concerns Dahl's prison release for petty theft.
 Her lack of awareness, smart-aleck attitude and the fawning over any male assumes she is irresistible.
 To get an idea of her unconsciousness, later in the film she picks up a speargun at the beach house and pulls the trigger to see what might happen.
 The spear barely misses Payne’s head, embedding itself in the wall.
 She thought it funny.
 He angrily grabs her by the shoulders, whip-lashing her fore and aft, scarlet tresses bobbing every which way, with her enduring airhead smile intact.
 Payne’s bending the law to suit his personal desires never grows old as he continues to intervene after Dahl is arrested for stealing a necklace.
 But kleptomania is not her only underlying problem.

 The beach house lighting during the closing is an aesthetic and graphically superior element.
-The wide, shallow stairway creates horizontal dashes of contrast juxtaposed to the square, dark walls and angular ceiling shadows.
+The wide, shallow stairway creates horizontal dashes of contrast juxtaposed with the square, dark walls and angular ceiling shadows.
 Payne and the scarlet duo are in an adjoining room when de Corsia manages to call him out.
 Payne faces de Corsia one last time and growls out several cutting insults before being perforated.
 Fleming’s future is in doubt, leaving her to speculate whether she can continue as the mayor’s secretary since he has fallen in love with Dahl's mental health.
 I would not be surprised that the rumors surrounding the mayor's future wife might affect his re-election bid.

 No comments: